mochalover0/icirsbranch.github.io/aboutus.md

 ---
 layout: page
 title: About Us
-subtitle: Why you'd want to go on a date with me
+subtitle: We are a society that aims to collaboration
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Launched at Gebze Technical University.
+We have the following aims:

-- I rock a great mustache
+- Creating collaborative ambient for everyone
-- I'm extremely loyal to my family
+- We aim to innovate crafting techniques and improvise.

 What else do you need?